The Gaelic Finn tradition II

 Sharon J. Arbuthnot, Síle Ní Mhurchú & Geraldine Parsons, editors

-Contributors: Sharon J. Arbuthnot, John Carey, Elizabeth FitzPatrick, Joseph J. Flahive, Maxim Fomin, Anja Gunderloch, Sìm Innes, Martina Maher, Bernhard Maier, Kevin Murray, Síle Ní Mhurchú, Rebecca Shercliff, Natasha Sumner.
+Contributors: Sharon J. Arbuthnot, John Carey, Elizabeth FitzPatrick, Joseph J. Flahive, Maxim Fomin, Anja Gunderloch, Sìm Innes, Martina Maher, Bernhard Maier, Kevin Murray, Síle Ní Mhurchú, Rebecca Shercliff, Natasha Sumner, Gregory Toner.

-Sharon J. Arbuthnot is an assistant editor, eDIL, School of Arts, English and Languages, Queens University Belfast.
+Sharon J. Arbuthnot works as a researcher on the historical dictionary of Scottish Gaelic and on a public engagement project linked to the electronic Dictionary of the Irish Language (eDIL).
 Síle Ní Mhurchú is a lecturer in the Department of Modern Irish, University College Cork.
-Geraldine Parsons is a lecturer in Celtic and Gaelic, University of Glasgow.
+Geraldine Parsons is a Senior lecturer in Celtic and Gaelic, University of Glasgow.